RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 ***

-Brun was doing her absolute best to stay awake, fighting a losing battle.
+Brun was doing her absolute best to stay awake, steadily losing ground in that battle.

 Her legs felt like uncooked dough, her mind felt like it had rusted over, and she was vigorously holding onto Trouble as a ward against sleeping.
 And her ward simply made her want to sleep more.

 In her sleep addled daze, she was thinking more and more that Trouble was just like a cuddly little animal, one she was allowed by her lease to take into her apartment and fluff and pet and hug.

-Autopiloting through the entrance to her building and over to the elevator, Brun saw a reflection of the two of them standing together.
+Autopiloting through the entrance to her building and over to the elevator, Brun saw the reflection of the two of them standing together.
 She realized she had almost entirely absorbed Trouble into her jacket.
-The smaller lady barely came up to her chest, and probably while they bumbled out of the bus, she had bundled them into her jacket.
+The smaller lady barely came up to her chest, and probably while they bumbled out of the bus, she had bundled them inside her jacket.
 Their expression was unreadable due to being both half covered by her jacket and swimming in the puffer jacket Brun had put on Trouble when they left.

-Brun focused intently on the floor indicator for the lift, attempting to banish thoughts of petting Trouble like some kind of adorable puppy.
+Brun focused intently on the floor indicator for the lift, attempting to banish thoughts of petting Trouble like some kind of puppy in need of affection.

 Had she cleaned her apartment recently?